RalphMaa/trade_code_generator/README.md

-# 🧠 Week 4 Challenge: AI-Powered Trading Code Generator
+# 🧠 AI-Powered Trading Code Generator

 This project is a Python-based interface that lets you generate trading strategy code using state-of-the-art language models.
 Users provide a strategy description, and the app uses either **Claude Sonnet** or **CodeQwen 1.5-7B** to produce Python functions that implement the strategy and suggest improvements.